xabepa/telegram-mhw-crownbot/readme.md

 # MHW Telegram Crown Collector Bot
 A Telegram Bot, written in Java-/GoogleappsScript and hosted as Google Web App.
 Built to request, recieve and update a spreadsheets data by sending commands and chats using the Telegram Messenger.

-Handles information about multiple users collection of miniature and large crowns in Monster Hunter World: Iceborne.
-Allows comfortable tracking and updating of MHWs Crown Collector Achievements progress.
+Handles information about multiple users collection of miniature (S) and giant (L) crowns in Monster Hunter World: Iceborne.
+Allows for comfortable tracking and updating of MHWs Crown Collector Achievements progress.

 Provides simplicity-focused chat responses for monsters and quests in Telegram and a (decently) visually appealing spreadsheet including overview of high change crown quests (the music-themed ones).